-What Paperwork Do I Have Once I Am Released From Custody?
+What Paperwork Will I Have Once I Am Released From Custody?

 You should leave the police station with copies of the charges against you, a document called an alcohol influence report which is the record of your breath test results, and a document called a potential liability warming signed by the person who picked you up from the station.
 Further documentation will be provided through the discovery process, which begins after an attorney sends in a letter of representation to the court and a discovery request to the prosecutor to provide information.
 Discovery consists of all the police reports, the summonses, and any other reports created in connection with your arrest.
 Discovery also would include documents concerning the calibration, control, and linearity testing of the breath testing instrument on which you were tested, the alcohol references used to measure your breath, other documents concerning the equipment used in connection with your breath test, and the credentials of the officer who gave you the breath test.